Hong-King/Simulation-of-Human-Reaching-with-a-Robot-Arm/README.md

 ## 3 Summary

-* We use a 7-DOF robot arm to simulate the human arm.
+* I use a 7-DOF robot arm to simulate the human arm.

-* We use forward kinematics and inverse kinematics to control the movement of robot arms.
+* I use forward kinematics and inverse kinematics to control the movement of robot arms.

+* I use Pseudo inverse method for solving the Jacobian matrix inversion.

+* I use Damped Least Squares method (DLS) for Singularity avoidance.

-* We use the Sigmoid function to simulate the human attention shift.
+* I use the Sigmoid function to simulate the Human Attention Shift.

-* We use the quintic polynomial interpolation to implement the velocity profile similar.
+* I use the quintic polynomial interpolation to implement the velocity profile similar.

+* I use gradient projection method (GPM) for Joint limit avoidance.

 > reference